world-federation-of-advertisers/cross-media-measurement/docs/building.md

 ## Requirements

-In order to build the primary system executables and run the corresponding tests, your build environment must meet the following:
+In order to build the primary system executables and run the corresponding tests, your build environment must have the following:

 *   Bazel
     *   See [`.bazelversion`](../.bazelversion)
 *   GNU/Linux OS with x86-64 architecture
-    *   Some image targets require glibc <= 2.31
+    *   Some image targets require building with glibc <= 2.31
     *   Known to work on Debian Bullseye and Ubuntu 18.04
 *   [Clang](https://clang.llvm.org/)
 *   [SWIG](http://swig.org/)